‘The Spy Chronicles’: Nawaz for credible panel to probe facts

 ISLAMABAD: Former prime minister Muhammad Nawaz Sharif Friday demanded constitution of a credible national commission to probe facts about different tragedies Pakistan has faced and verify the disclosures made by the former spy master Lt.
 Gen. (R) Asad Durrani in his book.

-Talking to reporters inside the accountability court (AC), Nawaz said constitution of a national commission was the only way to put the country on the right track.
-In an inquisitorial tone, Nawaz asked if there will also be a meeting of the National Security Committee (NSC) on the revelations made by General Durrani.
+Talking to reporters inside the accountability court, he said constitution of a national commission was the only way to put the country on the right track.
+Nawaz asked if there will also be a meeting of the National Security Committee (NSC) on the revelations made by General Durrani.
 He also drew parallels between how his statement was received with hostility and how revelations of the former DG ISI would be reacted upon.

 “Now everyone will be held accountable and this nacheez (a humble person) is the first one to present himself for accountability and set forth a tradition.”